privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 #### Adtech authentication by Coordinator

 When an adtech onboards to a [cloud platform](#cloud-platform) to [deploy](#deployment-by-adtechs) and operate FLEDGE services, they need to be enrolled with Coordinator.
-In this context, enrollment means the *IAM (Identity and Access Management) principal* would be added to an allowlist.
-The *private key hosting service* configuration would include the allowlist.
-When a TEE based FLEDGE service queries *private key hosting service* endpoints to fetch private key splits, the IAM principal of adtech will be passed in the request; and keys will be provisioned only if the IAM principal is in the allowlist.
+Refer [here][7] for more details.

 ## Initial plans for release and deployment